-“They are the Benevolent Dictator and the First VIRS.
+“They are the Benevolent Farmer and the First VIRS.
 They are the Architect and the Engineer.”

 V.I.R.S., pronounced “verse”, stands for Vigilante Intergalactic Roustabout Scholar.
 Roaming bands of VIRSs travel in ships powered by heartsongs, about a generation and a half after the Passing of the Architect, who brought humanity through a Golden Space Age and extended the human empire across many galaxies.
 The Architect built many public libraries and universities in order to spread knowledge and learning throughout the empire, but when she Passed, these libraries and universities began to sequester knowledge and control information through propoganda.
 So the bands of VIRSs raid and pillage libraries and universities, then put on circus shows about what they’ve learned.

-During the Galactic Empire, there was much prosperity thanks to the rapid technological advances brought on by the invention of the ansible (faster-than-light communication).
-This swelled the ranks of a well-educated and financially stable middle class, who began to indulge in body modifications, or “mods”, especially medical mods and job specialization mods.
+During the Galactic Empire, there was much prosperity thanks to the rapid technological advances that swelled the ranks of a well-educated and financially stable middle class.
+Many began to indulge in cybernetic body modifications, or “cy-mods”, especially medical mods and job specialization mods.
 However, after the Passing, the corporations that manufacture and repair mods gained enormous economic power, which they used as social and political leverage.
 The prevalence of users kept up the demand for mods and mod repairs and replacements, but corporate overlords, motivated by greed and not benevolence, prioritized profit margins instead of affordability and availability.
 “Mod-virgin” was once a derogatory term during the Empire, but after the Passing people began to use the term “Mod-free”, or just “Free”.
 As time passes, more and more humans, especially in the poorer or more remote parts of the Old Empire are born “Free”.
 Humans begin using the question “Are you Free?” to refer to one’s independence from institutional supply chains, both philosophical and practical.

 The First VIRS was the Architect’s best friend.
-They grew up together, and as young adults they both attended the ISS Corps, a pre-university level training institute for those interested in career class “Interplanetary Travel and Communications”.
-The ISS Corps provide support to the International Space Station and any shuttles traveling to and from the station.
-While attending the ISS Corps, the two friends learned a great deal about the cutting edge of space exploration technology, and saw that humanity was poised on the brink of great societal changes due to the imminent development of faster-than-light transportation and communication.
+They grew up together, and as young adults they both attended the International Space Exploration (ISE) Corps, a pre-university level training institute for those interested in career class “Interplanetary Travel and Communications”.
+The ISE Corps provide support to any and all transport between planetside and orbit.
+While attending the ISE Corps, the two friends learned a great deal about the cutting edge of space exploration technology, and saw that humanity was poised on the brink of great societal changes due to the imminent development of faster-than-light transportation and communication.
 The two friends realized that political power structures and the distribution of wealth would undergo incredible upheaval, and that within their lifetimes humanity would either cooperate to spread to the stars or squander our chance through greed, mismanagement, and short-sightedness.

 One friend felt that if humans were to become a space-faring species, competent leaders with a unified vision needed to coordinate across global resources for developing space travel and communication.
 Otherwise, opportunities could be wasted in the face of political conflict or incompetence.
-While studying at the ISS Corps, she meets an urban planner who has been hired to plan renovations and expansions to the ISS.
-They bond over a shared passion for understanding and designing the infrastructure necessary for space exploration.
-After that fateful encounter, this friend went on to study exo-architecture (designing and building space stations and colonies) at Space University and maintained close correspondence with her mentor as he renovated the ISS.
+While studying at the ISE Corps, she meets an urban planner who oversees renovations and expansions to the growing Orbiter community.
+They bond over a shared passion for understanding and designing the infrastructure necessary for sustainable space exploration and long-term zero-gravity habitation.
+After graduating from the ISE Corps, this friend went on to study exo-architecture (designing and building space stations and colonies) at Space University and maintained close correspondence with her urban planner friend and mentor.

 Throughout these years, the friends stay in touch, sharing their experiences and insights with each other.
 And they begin to see a slow but steady divergence in their values, even while converging on the shared goal of helping humanity become a space-faring civilization.
-The architect joins a government project to build a network of space stations that would serve as waypoints for space explorers.
-The engineer becomes a full-fledged professor at the ISS Corps, and begins to apply open access ideologies to the coursework and management of the ISS Corps.
+The architect joins a government project to build a network of space farms that could serve as waypoints for space explorers.
+The engineer becomes a full-fledged professor at the ISE Corps, and begins to apply open access ideologies to the coursework and management of the ISE Corps.

-While working for the government, the architect realizes that the corporate powers controlling ansible technology are manipulating politicians and exploiting workers, making it very difficult for space exploration to progress as fast as it could.
+While working for the government, the architect realizes that the corporate powers controlling cy-mod technology are manipulating politicians and exploiting workers, making it very difficult for space exploration to progress as fast as it could.
 Frustrated by the obviously profit-hungry machinations of the corporate oligarchy, the architect begins to organize political opposition to their power structure.
 The architect begins devoting more and more of her efforts into controlling the means of production for exo-architecture and farming infrastructures for space stations and colonies.
 She begins to win the passionate interest of young people coming from rural communities around the world, who are keen to apply their skills in an exciting new domain.
-With their support, the architect spearheads the construction of several space farms, which begin distributing food to planet-side locations in need via the World Food Programme.
-When several consecutive years of disastrous weather conditions decimate food supplies on Earth, these space farms become the largest producer of food for human society, and more and more people from Earth choose to enter training programs to work on these space farms.
+With their support, the architect spearheads the construction of several space farms designed with innovative ideas on how to deal with space debris, shipping logistics, and gravity management.
+After just a few years, the efficiency and quality of these space farms have made them the largest producer of food for human society, and more and more people from Earth choose to enter training programs to work on these space farms.

 Vigilante Intergalactic Roustabout Scholars (VIRS) by Danbee Kim is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.